rushsinging/vimrc/README.md

 There are two versions:

 * **Basic**: If you want something small just copy [basic.vim](https://github.com/rushsinging/vimrc/blob/master/vimrcs/basic.vim) into your ~/.vimrc and you will have a great basic setup
-* **Awesome**: This includes a ton of useful plugins, color schemes and configurations
+* **Jade**: This includes a ton of useful plugins, color schemes and configurations

-I would of course recommend using the awesome version.
+I would of course recommend using the jade version.

 ## How to install the Basic version?